BenQuigley/signmaker.dev/content/blog/vim-features.md

 - I'm human and can be inconsistent.
 I had to make judgment calls about how to handle scoring certain idiosyncrasies.
-For example, I gave no points to HackerRank when finding that jumping from a parenthesis to its partner doesn't work when jumping backwards in its editor.
+For example, I gave no points to HackerRank when finding that jumping from a parenthesis to its partner doesn't work when jumping backwards in its editor, even though it does work in the forward direction.
 When finding, however, that Neetcode.io editor's Visual Block mode works to some extent, but doesn't allow replacing in the visual block with `r` as Vim does, I awarded points for that feature anyway since (to me) 95% of the feature's utility was there.

 - I don't know the Emacs keybinds well enough to grade them, sorry!
 If you want to hit me with a rubric of desired features and instructions for testing, I'd be happy to collaborate on a